brenthuisman/postdoc_tools/README.md

 	import sys
 	sys.path.append("<CLONE_DIR>")

+ Alternatively, you can cherry-pick.
+You want to use the `image` library?
+Just copy the `image` subdir to your project and you're in business.

 Now, an incomplete list over the modules with a brief description:

 Image
 -----

-Supports r/w MetoImage (MHD,ITK) and r/w AVSField (.xdr) images.
-A thin wrapper around typed numpy array objects (the `imdata` member) such that you can easily work with images in these data formats.
+This library supports r/w MetoImage (MHD,ITK) and r/w AVSField (.xdr) images, including NKI compressed images (read-only, useful to work with your Elekta images).
+The `image` class is a thin wrapper around typed numpy array objects (the `imdata` member) such that you can easily work with images in these data formats.
 Slicing, projections, mathematical operations, stuff like that is very easy with numpy, so you can easily extend things to what you need.

-Of particular interest are the DVH analysis function, and the distance to agreement calculation (entirely based on [npgamma](https://github.com/SimonBiggs/npgamma))
+Of particular interest are the DVH analysis function, and the distance to agreement calculation (entirely based on [npgamma](https://github.com/SimonBiggs/npgamma)).
+The latter is quite slow though.
+For [NKI decompression](https://gitlab.com/plastimatch/plastimatch/tree/master/libs/nkidecompress) I supply a 64bit Linux and Windows lib, if you need support for other platforms you can compile the function in `image/nki_decomp` yourself.

 Plot
 ----

 A set of function that ease life with Matplotlib.
-Makes heavy use of Seaborn.
 The optional Texify-function make them look good TeX-y, and the tle.py functions provides many ways to compare data (depends on image).
+I've mostly switched to Seaborn however, which does some of these things already.

 Geo
 ---